DataBooster/DbWebApi/README.md

 ```

 According to your own circumstances, above should be modified as needed, just like the most basic settings should be applied on an Empty ASP.NET Web API project.

+_Notes: the example web sites are just for hosting the DbWebApi, there is no default page in them, so you would see HTTP Error 403.14 when you open the nonexistent home page, that's normal._

 Welcome all feedback through the [Discussions](https://dbwebapi.codeplex.com/discussions) or [Issues](https://github.com/DataBooster/DbWebApi/issues).